 The struggle for women to gain acceptance, recognition and equal rights in society has been a long process.
-In recognition of the contributions of American women, ALIC presents a listing of historical websites relevant to women in the United States.
+In recognition of the contributions of American women, ALIC presents a listing of web sites relevant to women in the United States.

 African American Women Writers of the 19th Century